 Over the holiday break, I began to build up my collection of desktop backgrounds since its so easy to rotate desktop backgrounds on my new iMac.
 In my online travels, I discovered the great site SimpleDesktops and went a bit overboard downloading desktops from the site.
 And in looking at the examples on their site, I got inspired to develop a bunch on my own.
 So, with little fanfare, I would like to share my collection of minimal dekstop wallpapers for your viewing and downloading pleasure.
 All the backgorunds are sized for a 27″ iMac desktop (2560 px x 1440 px) however you should be able to download them and your Mac/PC should resize them.

 Below are a few examples to whet your appetite.
 I’ve developed several related to Superheros, English Premier League teams, MLB teams, London Underground Tube Stops, and a few Random Ones that strike my fancy.
-Visit my Sandbox page or go here to see the full collection.
+Visit my Wallpapers page to see the full collection.

 If you happen to be traveling in northern Sweden, and you need to scratch that “bonding with nature” itch, check out the Treehotel in Harads, Sweden.
 You can choose from a variety of treehouses including the super-cool Birdsnest and Mirrorcube rooms.